Twitter rival Threads signs up 100 million users in five days

 Other websites using a count of the “badges” received by Instagram users who have downloaded Threads reckoned the mark had passed earlier.

-Musk has threatened to sue Meta for stealing trade secrets and intellectual property, claims denied by the company, which also owns Facebook and WhatsApp.
+Meanwhile, Musk has threatened to sue Meta for stealing trade secrets and intellectual property, claims denied by the company.

+The billionaire tycoon is also locked in a personal and increasingly juvenile rivalry with Meta chief Mark Zuckerberg.

+The two men have been bickering for years, but things have become heated since it became clear Meta intended to compete with Twitter.

-Musk is locked in a rivalry with Meta chief Mark Zuckerberg, with the two men calling each other out for a cage fight recently.
+Last month, the two men called each other out for a cage fight, and when launching Threads, Zuckerberg tweeted for the first time in a decade.